 A hybrid PoW/PoS allows for both proof-of-stake and proof-of-work as consensus distribution algorithms on the network.
 This approach aims to bring together the security of PoW consensus and the governance and energy efficiency of PoS.

 Impermanent loss is when a liquidity provider has a temporary loss of funds because of volatility in a trading pair.

 Pre-approving smart contracts to enable the platform to spend any amount of your coins.

-A type of crowdfunding, or crowdsale, using cryptocurrencies as a means of raising capital for early-stage companies.
-It has come under fire due to the occurrence of scams and market manipulators.
+Short for Initial Coin Offering, an ICO is a type of crowdfunding, or crowdsale, using cryptocurrencies as a means of raising capital for early-stage companies.

-Similar to ICOs, but the focus is on the offering of tokens with proven (or unproven) intrinsic utility in the form of software or usage in an ecosystem.
+ITOs are similar to initial coin offerings — but have more of a focus on offering tokens with intrinsic utility in the form of software or usage in an ecosystem.

 A record of financial transactions that cannot be changed, only appended with new transactions.